 The FA24DIT debuted in the 2022 WRX as a 2.4-liter turbocharged engine.
 While it shares the FA family name, it brings notable changes, including increased displacement and a different torque delivery compared to the FA20.

 From the factory, the FA24 focuses more on low-end torque and drivability rather than peak horsepower, which changes how the car feels in everyday driving.
+Many early upgrades are centered around the COBB Tuning ecosystem as well as growing engine solutions from IAG Performance.

 What Makes the FA24 Different